The term ischemia means that an inadequate blood supply reaches a part of the body.

 - Tobacco – Smokers have a higher risk of heart disease.

-- High levels of cholesterol in the blood: this factor can increase the risk of plaque formation and atherosclerosis.
+- High cholesterol levels in the blood: this factor can increase the risk of plaque formation and atherosclerosis.

 - Diabetes: This disease is associated with an increased risk of coronary artery disease.
 Type diabetes, obesity, and high blood pressure share similar risk factors for coronary artery disease.